 Seeing that this wasn’t going to work we went down a more experimental path, leveraging Darcs (a fairly academic source control tool that was initially a potential improvement over SVN alongside Git before Git emerged as the preferred choice of most developers).
 But Darcs was still very much an academic project and wasn’t performant enough for large Salesforce implementations.

-The answer to this challenge ended up being simple: allow admins and developers to cherry pick specific lines based on the diff.
+Line by line editing in Blue Canvas UI.
+Cherry picking lines of metadata and code The answer to this challenge ended up being simple: allow admins and developers to cherry pick specific lines based on the diff.

 Returning to our example with Joe and Susie, now Joe could safely select just the lines of methodB() while ignoring the other lines of classOne.cls - notably the deletion of methodC() and methodD().
 Now Joe’s update can move upstream without jeopardizing Susie’s work.